Respectfully and assertively stating your point of view to your supervisor.

 Hypnosis can help you re-evaluate and re-frame childhood memories.
 These old memories may affect your relationships with your boss or authority figure by keeping you in a state of submission.
 Hypnosis will free you from feeling weak and powerless, and place you in the right frame of mind to respectfully speak up and speak out.
 If you’re feeling defeated, hypnosis can retrain your mind to have confidence in situations where there is a power imbalance.

 If you’d like to ask your boss for a raise, a new position, a corner office, or to stand out as a leader amongst your peers, then call us today to schedule an appointment.
 Our certified hypnotist will help you discover the strength within you to reach out to your boss or authority figure.
 Through hypnosis, you will learn how to command respect and exude strength, competence, and dependability.
-Call today and schedule a hypnosis session to discover the confidence you need to get what you want.
+Call today and schedule a Fear of Authority Figures hypnosis session to discover the confidence you need to get what you want.